Dylan Covey: Rakuten Monkeys

-On May 18, 2021, Covey signed with the Rakuten Monkeys of the Chinese Professional Baseball League.
+On May 18, 2021, Covey signed with the Rakuten Monkeys of the Chinese Professional Baseball League in Taiwan.
 He started 10 games for the team down the stretch, logging a 3–4 record and 4.01 ERA with 38 strikeouts in 58.1 innings pitched.

 On December 28, 2021, he re-signed with the team, agreeing to a contract for the 2022 season.
 In 2022, Covey started 23 games for the Monkeys, recording a 13–6 record and 3.47 ERA with 100 strikeouts in 140.0 innings pitched.

 Los Angeles Dodgers

 On January 27, 2023, Covey signed a minor league contract with the Los Angeles Dodgers organization.
+He began the season with the Triple-A Oklahoma City Dodgers, where he made seven appearances (six starts) and posted a 4.22 ERA with 28 strikeouts in 32 innings pitched.
+On May 17, Covey was called up to the majors.
+He appeared in one game, allowing two earned runs in four innings before being designated for assignment the following day.

+Philadelphia Phillies

+On May 20, 2023, Covey was claimed off waivers by the Philadelphia Phillies.
+In 28 appearances for the Phillies, he compiled a 3.69 ERA with 27 strikeouts across 39 innings pitched.

+Covey dealt with shoulder tightness during spring training in 2024, and began the season on the injured list following the diagnosis of a right shoulder strain.
+He was transferred to the 60–day injured list on June 1.
+Covey was removed from the 40–man roster and sent outright to the Triple–A Lehigh Valley IronPigs on August 27.
+He elected free agency on October 10.

+Atlanta Braves

+On October 31, 2024, Covey signed a one-year, major league contract with the New York Mets.
+However, he was designated for assignment by the Mets on January 30, 2025 after the signing of Ryne Stanek.
+Covey cleared waivers and was sent outright to the Triple-A Syracuse Mets on February 5.
+He elected free agency the next day.

+On February 11, 2025, Covey signed a minor league contract with the Atlanta Braves.
+He made six appearances for the Triple-A Gwinnett Stripers, recording a 1-1 record with four strikeouts and one save without allowing an earned run.
+Covey was released by the Braves organization on July 8.

 Personal life

 Covey was home schooled until high school.
 He has two older brothers.
 Covey's father, Darrell, was selected by the New York Mets in the 29th round of the 1968 MLB draft out of Pasadena Junior College, but he did not sign or play professional baseball.